-The Gift Aid Small Donations Scheme (GASDS) allows parishes to claim a Gift-Aid style repayment to be received on small cash and contactless donations of £20 or less up to a threshold of £8,000 of donated income per tax year per church.
+The Gift Aid Small Donations Scheme (GASDS) allows parishes to claim a Gift-Aid style repayment to be received on small cash and contactless donations of up to and including £30 to a threshold of £8,000 of donated income per tax year per church.
 (The £8,000 threshold applies from the 2016/17 tax year – the limit for prior years was £5,000)

 In total, it should benefit parishes by more than £15 million a year.
 The guidance on this page offers practical guidance for Church of England parishes – it does not provide complete guidance to the scheme.
 There are two different elements to the scheme:

 If you are a PCC with a single church,